parkertoddbrooks/Audio-To-Text-Transcription/README.md

 6. Optionally save the transcription to a file in the specified directory.
 7. If chosen, post-process the transcription using Claude Opus 3 for improved formatting and error correction.

-## Notes

-- The free version is limited to short audio clips (typically 10-15 seconds) due to API constraints.
-- The paid version supports longer audio files with improved accuracy, using the latest Google Cloud Speech-to-Text API (v1p1beta1).
-- Long audio files are automatically split into chunks and processed in parallel for faster transcription.
-- Temporary files created during processing are automatically cleaned up.
-- When saving transcriptions, the tool checks for existing files and increments the filename (e.g., filename-01, filename-02) to avoid overwriting.
-- Claude post-processing is performed in chunks for long transcriptions to stay within API limits.

 ## Troubleshooting

 - Ensure FFmpeg is correctly installed and accessible in your system PATH.